 Different Fruit Types

-Fruits consist of an outer layer called the pericarp, which enclose the seed or seeds.
+Fruits consist of an outer layer called the pericarp, which encloses the seed or seeds.
 Some fruits have a fleshy, juicy pericarp.
 These include fruits such as:

 Others have dry pericarps and these include nuts and milkweed pods.
 Simply put, there are two common types of fruit classifications: those that are fleshy and those that are dry.
-And then there are the subdivisions under each of those categories.
+Then there are the subdivisions under each of those categories.

 Classification of Fruits